 if the Board so decides by a two-third vote of all the Directors for

 each regional member or associate member of ESCAP and by unanimous vote

 of all the Directors for each non-ESCAP members and upon such central

 bank or monetary authority signing this Agreement and accepting the

 rules, regulations and decisions of the Board of Directors.

 Nevertheless, there is still a long way to go.
 The ACU challenges are to strengthen, smoothen, and streamline the mechanism to cope with fast pacing developments in the international markets.

-Membership in the ACU does not impose a financial burden (quota) on members as all expenses associated with running the ACU Secretariat are borne by the Central Bank of Iran─ the agent bank of the Union ─ since the inception of the ACU.
+Membership in the ACU does not impose a financial burden (quota) on members as all expenses associated with running the ACU Secretariat are borne by Central Bank of Iran─the Agent Bank of the Union─since the inception of the ACU.